enviromapholdings/Docs/getting-started-analyst/print-barcodes.rst

 .. tip::

 	Do you want to see something different on your label?
 Your labels can be customized by an administrator.
-Please contact support@enviromap.com if you need assistance setting this up.
+Please contact your administrator or support@enviromap.com if you need assistance setting this up.

 Printing Labels to a Local Printer